EAAMO/conference2024/content/social_hackathon/participation/index.md

 7. **Submission Process:**
 - **Declare interest:** Please declare your interest in participating in the EAAMO Social Hackathon by filling out the [form](https://docs.google.com/forms/d/e/1FAIpQLSfkhRER8PW2Bc1wy-1ruM0qSi2pVgD-_zaWN0IYTEmsXKxRYw/viewform).
-- **Data:** Data is available at the OpenSouth platform *[link will be available soon]*.
+- **Data:** Data is available at the [OpenSouth platform](https://data.opensouth.io/datasets/eaamo-2024-social-hackathon).
 For the initial analysis of the data, we recommend you to look at the following [GitHub repository](https://github.com/Mobile-Health-Center/Social-Hackathon-EAAMO-2024).
 - **Submission Portal:** Once you finish with you project, submit your documents and materials through the EAAMO Social Hackathon submission [form](https://docs.google.com/forms/d/e/1FAIpQLSdBheuBHIZdHUgx_Fk_lPvx5QhA4wWFqTFmbLzc6xETdB_s4w/viewform?usp=sf_link).
 - **Deadline:** Ensure your submission is completed by the end of September *[exact date will be available soon]*.